Property Management Blog

 An estoppel agreement holds value for several reasons:

-• Prevents Discrepancies: It serves as a tool to avoid issues when tenants and landlords might have conflicting information about lease terms.
+• Prevents Discrepancies: It serves as a tool to avoid issues when tenants and landlords might have conflicting information about lease terms or circumstances.
 For example, if a landlord believes the monthly rent is $2,000 and the tenant claims it's $1,800, the estoppel certificate will clarify the exact agreed-upon amount.

-• Required by Lenders: When property sales or refinancing transactions involve tenant-occupied properties, lenders often require estoppel certificates.
+• Required by Lenders: When the unit sales or refinancing transactions involve tenant-occupied properties, lenders often require estoppel certificates.
 Lenders want to confirm that the terms of lease are as stated by the rental owner, ensuring no hidden liabilities could affect the loan.

-• Helps Prevent Fraud: By requiring a tenant to confirm lease terms, the estoppel certificate can prevent fraudulent changes or misleading information from being presented in property transactions.
+• Helps Prevent Fraud: By requiring a tenant to confirm that the lease exists, and its terms, the estoppel certificate can prevent fraudulent changes or misleading information from being presented by either party in rental transactions.

 • Maintains Transparency in Transactions: When buying or selling rental properties, an estoppel certificate provides transparency for all parties, building trust between the new owner, existing tenants, and any third parties involved.

-• Rent Amount: The monthly rent paid by the tenant, including any agreed-upon increases.
+• Rent Amount: The monthly rent paid by the tenant, including any agreed-upon increases and notices.

 • Security Deposit: The amount held by the landlord as a security deposit.